JackStouffer/jacks_standard_library/DESIGN.md

 ### Breaking Out of the Constructor/Destructor Mindset

 It seems like it should be more complicated but it really doesn't have to be.
+The main thing experienced programers will be horrified by is the lack of careful deconstruction of the types in the arena when we simply wipe out the memory.

+The big problem with RAII is it hides implementation details.
+This is claimed as a selling point, but hiding the details is actually how your program becomes hard to understand and unwieldy to manage.
+This concept is explained really well by [John Carmack in an email he sent out here](http://number-none.com/blow/blog/programming/2014/09/26/carmack-on-inlined-code.html).
+The basic jist is that program complexity can be vastly reduced by moving as state changing code to a single location, ideally one long function, as possible.

-Programmers have been trained with the RAII or OOP style that every single type needs
+Programmers have been trained with the RAII or OOP style that constructors and destructors are the norm.
+But I've found that

+ that every single type
+needs to be only initializable in a valid state.
+In fact there's many times, even in RAII style, where

 ### Concretely Defining The Problem Space